-Ethernet: 1, RJ45 USB: type A receptacle (used only for updating application and FPGA firmware) Software Updating: USB flash drive used for updating application and FPGA firmware; Dante Controller or Dante Firmware Update Manager applications can be used for updating Dante interface firmware Front Panel LEDs: 2, dual-color Function: provides indication of status of Dante connectivity Environmental:
+Ethernet: 1, RJ45 USB: type A receptacle (used only for updating application and FPGA firmware) Software Updating: USB flash drive used for updating Main MCU and FPGA firmware; Dante Firmware Update Manager applications used for updating Dante interface firmware Front Panel LEDs: 2, dual-color Function: provides indication of status of Dante connectivity Environmental:

+Operating Temperature: 0 to 50 degrees C (32 to

+122 degrees F)

+Storage Temperature: -40 to 70 degrees C (-40 to

+158 degrees F)

+Humidity: 5 to 95%, non-condensing

+Altitude: not characterized

-Operating Temperature: 0 to 50 degrees C (32 to 122 degrees F) Storage Temperature: -40 to 70 degrees C (-40 to 158 degrees F) Humidity: 5 to 95%, non-condensing Dimensions - Overall: 8.7 inches wide (22.1 cm) 1.72 inches high (4.4 cm) 8.3 inches deep (21.1 cm) Altitude: not characterized Deployment: intended for tabletop applications.
+Dimensions - Overall:

+8.7 inches wide (22.1 cm) 1.72 inches high (4.4 cm) 8.3 inches deep (21.1 cm) Deployment: intended for tabletop applications.
 Four optional mounting kits are also available: RMBK-10 allows one unit to be mounted in a panel cutout or on a flat surface RMBK-11 allows one unit to be mounted in the left- or right-side of one space (1U) of a standard 19-inch rack RMBK-12 allows two units to be mounted in one space (1U) of a standard 19-inch rack RMBK-13 allows one unit to be mounted in the center of one space (1U) of a standard 19-inch rack Weight: 1.3 pounds (0.59 kg); rack-mount installation kits add 0.2 pounds (0.09 kg) Specifications subject to change without notice.
 Studio Technologies, Inc.

 Skokie, Illinois USA

-$\ensuremath{\mathbb{C}}$ by Studio Technologies, Inc., June 2023
+© by Studio Technologies, Inc., May 2025

 studio-tech.com